-Development proposals should not damage or adversely affect the habitat connectivity provided by the wildlife corridors identified on Figure 14
+Development proposals should not damage or adversely affect the habitat connectivity provided by the wildlife corridors identified on the map below (figure 14).

 Important Views

 Consultation during the Neighbourhood Plan's preparation identified a widely-held wish to protect Hallaton's distinctive and valued rural setting and its relationship with the surrounding landscape, including its position in a steep-sided valley surrounded by hills, and with its important historic environment sites.